-The Drugs and cosmetics rules 1945 is the set of rules under the rules of Drugs and cosmetic act 1940, which keep the provisions for classification of medicine below given schedules and Also gives guidelines for sales, storage, display, and prescription of drugs in each schedule.
+The Drugs and cosmetics rules 1945 is the set of rules under the rules of Drugs and cosmetic act 1940, which keep the provisions for the classification of medicine.
+Below are the given schedules and Also described guidelines for the sales, storage, display, and prescription of drugs in each schedule.

 Schedule A: Application for license for import, manufacture, and sale of the drug and cosmetic, the forms in which the license is granted and renewed, and other forms.

 Schedule B: Fees for analysis of drugs and Cosmetics that have to be paid to the central drug Laboratories or other government laboratories.